mkyrosh/MSI-Prestige-15-A10SC--056FR---Sonoma---Hackintosh/README.md

 6. Configure BIOS settings as listed above
 7. Boot from the USB drive and install macOS Sonoma

+# Boot Issues Troubleshooting

+If you experience boot difficulties (more than 3 minutes with a black screen), please update your boot arguments with the following: alcid=3 -wegnoegpu igfxonln=1 igfxfw=2 darkwake=0
+This should resolve the issue and allow your system to boot normally.

 ## 🔄 Updating OpenCore

 Thanks to OpenCore 1.0.6, this EFI can be easily updated to support future macOS versions: